giorgiagandolfi/DNA-RNA_Dynamics/report.md

 ![boxplot](https://github.com/giorgiagandolfi/DNA-RNA_Dynamics/blob/master/boxplot%20pink.png)

 ### Step 11: Produce an heatmap of the top 100 differentially mehtylated probes.
-Heatpmap is a data visualization technique showing the level of differentially expressed genes in a matrix with different colours.
-Heatmaps are always coupled with hierarchical clustering, whose aim is to link genes or samples with similar profiles to form a dendrogram.
-Different linkage methods can be used to calculate the distance among clusters: (1) single linkage: (2) complete linkage and (3) average linkage.
-They are all implemented in heatmap.2 function.
+**Heatpmap** is a data visualization technique showing the level of differentially expressed genes in a matrix with different colours.
+Heatmaps are always coupled with **hierarchical clustering**, whose aim is to link genes or samples with similar profiles to generate a dendrogram.
+Different linkage methods can be used to calculate the distance among clusters: (1) **single linkage**, (2) **complete linkage** and (3) **average linkage**.
+They are all implemented in **heatmap.2** function.
 Let's first generate the input for the heatmaps and the color bar according to the phenotype group.

 ```
 install.packages("gplots")